Undarkr/testing-versions/README.md

 ![Application schema](screenshot02.jpg)

 ### Introductions
-Instead of deploying the mo
+Instead of deploying the model in the client itself, we will create an application (client) that have